-Session one will feature the work and experience of our Public Programmes Curator Kerry Campbell alongside a guest regional curator.
+Session one will feature the work and experience of our former Public Programmes Curator Kerry Campbell alongside a guest regional curator.
 Kerry has invited Marilyn Thompson, Curator at PEAK project space and art gallery in the soon-to-be-demolished Elephant & Castle Shopping Centre.

 Marilyn Thompson is an artist living and working in London.
 Her work focussed on creating temporary utopias as a way of exploring different, and sometimes radical forms of social organisation.
 In her recent project, BROADCAST she built a pirate radio station with an indoor field of 200 growing sunflowers, which streamed eclectic contributor content for the duration of the show.
 She exhibits in the UK and internationally, and also runs Peak, a project space in South East London.